Limine-Bootloader/limine-protocol/PROTOCOL.md

 possible to map) are guaranteed to be mapped within any of the 3 ACPI memory map regions.

-The bootloader page tables are in bootloader-reclaimable memory (see Memory Map feature below), and their specific layout is undefined as long as they provide the above memory mappings.
+The bootloader page tables are in bootloader-reclaimable memory (see the [Memory Map feature](#memory-map-feature)), and their specific layout is undefined as long as they provide the above memory mappings.

 If the executable is a position independent executable, the bootloader is free to